2017 Stand Against Racism

-YWCA Alaska thanks all of our community partners who helped us take a Stand Against Racism this year- we look forward to reaching even further in 2016!
+YWCA Alaska thanks all of our community partners who continue to help us take a Stand Against Racism.

 Your organization can become a Participating Site for free by visiting www.standagainstracism.org and clicking on “Register Your Stand”.
 Upon registering, you will receive a digital toolkit with information and promotional materials.